Installation¶

 Before installing OTVision, make sure your system meets all requirements.
+Essentially, you need uv to be installed.

-Install OTVision
+Install OTVision¶

 We provide install scripts for the most common operating systems.